dynamist/subgit/README.md

 sgit update redis
 ```

 ## Development

-Create a virtualenvironment (venv) on your system
+Create a virtualenv (venv) on your system

 Install all runtime dependencies, development dependencies and the package in local editable mode